-We first introduce the graph notations for the temporal text-attributed graph constructed from the \method pipeline.
-As the Common Crawl data is released monthly, we represent the graph as a sequence of graph snapshots, similar to the Discrete-time Dynamic Graph setup defined in~\cite{DBLP:journals/jmlr/KazemiGJKSFP20}.
+We first introduce the notation for our temporal text-attributed graphs.
+As the Common Crawl data is released monthly, we represent them as sequences of graph snapshots, similar to the Discrete-time Dynamic Graph setup defined in~\cite{DBLP:journals/jmlr/KazemiGJKSFP20}.
 The data formulation is as follows: